SolutionGuidance/psm/README.md

   * Potential extra costs (e.g. licenses, etc) are documented
   * Effectiveness of the risk-screening model in detecting fraud based issues
   * Technical soundness of risk-scoring in flagging potential fraudulent patterns and tendencies

-* Partial support in the final product.

-** Structural support for this feature is provided, but an active learning system is not deployed with the final application.

 ---------------------------------------------------------------------
 SECTION 3: Licensing